SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Light-curve Modeling and Progenitor Inference

-Based on its low synthesized $^{56}$Ni mass and nebular spectral features, we conclude that SN\,2020bio was likely the core-collapse of a star with a lower mass than the progenitors of most other SNe IIb.
+Based on its low synthesized $^{56}$Ni mass and nebular spectral features, we conclude that SN\,2020bio was likely the core collapse of a star with a lower mass than the progenitors of most other SNe IIb surrounded by an unusually massive CSM at the time of explosion.